Burgers equation from non-thermal stationary states in nearly-integrable gases: Introduction

-Finally, we consider a simple stochastic model of classical or quantum particles colliding with bath particles at constant rate.
-This serves as a minimal model in which all the phenomena seen in a more sophisticated situations are present but without technical complications.
-This allows us to pinpoint the sufficient conditions required to see the Burgers' equations.
-At the same time this model can be simulated efficiently and we test the effective theory given by~\eqref{true_Burgers_intro} against the molecular dynamics.
 The paper is organized in the following way.
-In Section~\ref{sec:background} we provide the necessary ingredients of the kinetic theory of nearly integrable system, specifically discuss in the details the GHD-Boltzmann equation and the generalized Gibbs ensemble formulation of the quasi-particle distribution function.
+In Sec.~\ref{sec:background} we provide the necessary ingredients of the kinetic theory of nearly-integrable system, specifically we discuss in the details the Thermodynamic Bethe Ansatz (TBA), the GHD equation supplemented with the Boltzmann term and the Generalized Gibbs Ensemble (GGE) formulation of the quasiparticle distribution function.
 In Section~\ref{sec:athermal_states} we discuss the collision integrals supporting athermal states.
-In Section~\ref{sec:nld} we use the Chapman-Enskog method to derive from the GHD-Boltzmann equation the Burgers equation.
-In Section~\ref{sec:applications}, we extract the characteristic relaxation time from the collision integral for two coupled 1d gases which then serves as the input for the relaxation time approximation (RTA).
+In Sec.~\ref{sec:nld} we use the ChE method to derive from the GHD-Boltzmann equation the Burgers equation.
+In Sec.~\ref{sec:applications}, we extract the characteristic relaxation time from the collision integral for two coupled 1D gases which then serves as the input for the RTA.
 We compute the diffusion coefficient in the latter approximation and link it with thermodynamic properties of the gas also in athermal states.
 We also show how Burgers equation arises for states without parity invariance.
-In Section~\ref{sec:numerics} we demonstrate that our predictions match the microscopic simulations of the molecular dynamics.
-We relegated some more technical aspects of our work to the appendices, to which we refer when needed.
+In Sec.~\ref{sec:numerics} we demonstrate that our predictions match the microscopic simulations of the stochastic models.
+We relegated some more technical aspects of our work to the Appendices, to which we refer when needed.